abbjetmus/Vue-Prov-180S-2021-01-11/README.md

 *Jag körs sist!*<br><br>

 Använder du en life-cycle hook som inte körs när komponenten skapas räcker det med att den finns i koden.

+## English
+1. Create 3 different life-cycle hooks.
+2. Depending on the order in which they run when a vue component is loaded in the browser, print from the life-cycle hook to the console <br> <br>
+*I go first!* <br>
+*I go second!* <br>
+*I go last!* <br> <br>

+If you use a life-cycle hook that does not run when the component is created, it is sufficient that it is in the code.
 ### Resultat
 ![Uppgift8](./assets/Uppgift8.PNG)